phoenisx/dotfiles/README.md

 	powerline shells.
 I am using a mix of `FuraCode` and `Inconsolata`.
 * [Xresouces-Themes](https://github.com/logico-dev/Xresources-themes) - Privides some managed
 	set of theme colors, from which I am currently using `iterm-afterglow`.
+* [Flameshot](https://github.com/lupoDharkael/flameshot) - A very good Screeshot tool.
+I
+	would love to contribute, or create some Rust based plugins.

 ## Some useful commands